brennanbrown/stars/index.md

 ## Others

+- [ransurf/obsidian-resources](https://github.com/ransurf/obsidian-resources) - I can't seem to upload .md files on WordPress, so this will have to do.
+- [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [danspinola/vscode-for-writers](https://github.com/danspinola/vscode-for-writers) -
 - [nayafia/lemonade-stand](https://github.com/nayafia/lemonade-stand) - A handy guide to financial support for open source
 - [busterbenson/public](https://github.com/busterbenson/public) - My public self and book of beliefs.